Leadership hiring when the cost of getting it wrong is measured in months, not resumes

 Building Blocks operates differently.

-Every search is owned end to end by a single operator who brings domain judgment, search pattern recognition, and accountability into the same loop.
+Every search is owned end to end by a single operator.
+Domain judgment, search pattern recognition, and accountability sit in the same loop from first conversation through close.

 What changes when one person owns the decision

-Market feedback informs the role, not just the candidate list.
+Searches adjust in real time.
+Market feedback informs the role itself, not just the candidate list.

-The cost of a miss is considered upfront, not discovered months later.
+Risk is handled deliberately, with the cost of a miss considered upfront rather than discovered months later.

 How ownership shows up in practice

-There are no handoffs, no dilution, and no lag between insight and action.
+Execution stays senior from start to finish.
+There are no handoffs and no lag between insight and action.

 Define the Decision